johannesPettersson80/codesys-api/INSTALLATION_GUIDE.md

 - Windows Operating System (Windows 10 or Windows Server 2016+)
 - CODESYS 3.5 or later installed
-- Python 2.7.x installed (Python 3.x is not supported due to CODESYS using IronPython 2.7)
+- Python 3.x installed
+  - Note: Only the script that runs inside CODESYS maintains Python 2.7 compatibility
+  - All other server and client code requires Python 3.x
 - Administrator privileges on the target system

 ## Required Python packages